homeless-vibecoder/robotics_handbook_working_directory/simulation_environment/plan.md

 It would also be nice, if there were a more "supportive view" or analysis of the code - to visualize what the current code does.
 Not entirely sure if this is a good idea though.

 ##
+In Runner, can we click on the motors and stuff to see their status/behavior?
+Add the plotter and etc as a window - be able to select the .csv log and be able to open the plotting/analysis window.